The Bible tells one story. Humanity growing up.

 So what is it?

 The Bible is a library.
 Sixty-six books, written by roughly forty authors, across approximately 1,500 years.
 It contains history, poetry, law, prophecy, letters, biography, and apocalyptic vision.
 Some of it is literal.
 Some of it is metaphorical.
-Some of it is both at the same time, and God expects you to exercise the critical thinking to discern the difference.
+Some of it is both at the same time, and God expects you to exercise critical thinking to discern the difference.

 All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness. — 2 Timothy 3:16 ESV